 Fourth Grade Information for the History Center

-Additional Pre/Post Trip Lessons
+Additional Optional Pre/Post Trip Lessons

 Here's a case study Learning My History: A History of Learning by Erin Hammes.
 Students investigate their family values and experiences, and the nature of schooling in Tompkins County in 1892 and today.
 In doing so, students develop a sense of self and a relationship to their education.
 Full case study here.